picodata/tarantool-module/doc/cartridge_kubernetes_guide/index.rst

 We'll need a list of available etc cluster IP`s, the prefix for storage keys and credentials (user name and password).

-How to set up stateful failover can be found on the documentation `page <https://www.tarantool.io/en/doc/latest/book/cartridge/topics/failover/#failover-configuration>`__.
+Read more about :ref:`setting up stateful failover <failover-configuration>`.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Stateboard
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-How to install a stateboard can be found on this documentation `page <https://www.tarantool.io/en/doc/latest/book/cartridge/topics/failover/#stateboard-configuration>`__.
+Read about :ref:`installing a stateboard <stateboard-configuration>` in the Cartridge documentation.

 .. _cartridge_kubernetes_troubleshooting: